Editors note: Some of the images below are animations showing two images and may take longer to load.

 The holiday surge put coronavirus hospitalizations at their highest levels since the spring of 2020.

 On Jan.
-19, 2021, it was reported by Philadelphia ABC station WPVI that 18 family members tested positive after a holiday party in Pennsylvania.
+19, 2021, it was reported by Philadelphia ABC station WPVI that 18 members in one family tested positive after a holiday party in Pennsylvania.

 In the spring of 2021, young people flocked to spring break locations despite the ongoing pandemic.
 Miami Beach police faced unruly crowds and dispersed a crowd with pepper balls after two officers were injured.
 Dr. Fauci attributed the rise in cases in part to people traveling and states easing restrictions too soon.